modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 The two most common ways of running Julia code is by sending code to a [REPL](#REPL), or by running entire scripts from the command line.
 Due to Julia's relatively long startup latency, the former method is preferred by most developers.
 Using the [Julia VSCode extension], one can run the `Julia: Execute Code in REPL` command with a hotkey defaulting to `shift-enter` to send code to a REPL.
-If certain code is highlighted, then it will be run, but if not, then the command will run whatever makes sense depending on the cursor's location.
+If certain code is highlighted, then it will be run, but if not, then the command will run whatever "makes sense" depending on the cursor's location.
 For example, if the cursor is somewhere inside or just after a function definition, it will run the definition.

 To run entire Julia scripts at once, the `Julia: Execute File in REPL` command may be preferred to opening a new REPL due to the afforementioned startup latency.